 Geography with a Language Degree highlights

-- There are many exciting opportunities to study abroad, with options to spend one semester or one academic year in Europe, USA, Canada or Australia.
+- There are many exciting opportunities to study abroad, with options to spend one semester or one academic year in continental Europe, USA, Canada or Australia.

 - We regularly consult and develop links with a large number of employers including the Northern Ireland Environment Agency, Ordnance Survey of Northern Ireland, National Trust, and the Geological Survey of Northern Ireland.
 The employers provide both snapshot advice on their work, as well as run more in-depth advice sessions.
 We also run a careers seminar programme with guest speakers.

 World Class Facilities

 - The Geography building houses a modern lecture theatre, a number of adaptable classrooms, the Centre for GIS and Geomatics, a Map Library with vast collections of historic maps, a scientific laboratory for analysing water and sediment samples, and a student resource room.

 At Level 2 students have the opportunity to select from a range of international fieldtrips, which currently includes Belgium, Mallorca, and Malta.
 We also offer a number of domestic fieldtrips within Northern Ireland throughout the three years of the degree.